bedigambar/QuillKeys/README.md

 ## ✨ Features

-- **🎭 Literary Passages**: Type through authentic excerpts from masterworks of existential and philosophical literature
+- **🎭 Literary Passages**: Type through authentic excerpts from masterworks of existential philosophy and timeless poetry
 - **📊 Real-time Analytics**: Track your WPM, accuracy, and progress as you type
+- **🧠 Smart Error Tracking**: Advanced logic that accurately tracks missed keys and skipped words for precise accuracy calculation
 - **📈 History Tracking**: View your complete typing test history with detailed statistics, performance charts, and progress over time
-- **� Font Themes**: Choose from 6 beautiful font styles (Mono, Sans, Serif, Merriweather, Roboto, Fira) to match your preference
+- **🅰️ Font Themes**: Choose from 6 beautiful font styles (Mono, Sans, Serif, Merriweather, Roboto, Fira) to match your preference
 - **✨ Caret Customization**: Select your preferred caret style (Block, Line, or Underline)
 - **🧘 Zen Mode**: Distraction-free typing experience with a minimalist interface
-- **�🌓 Dark/Light Mode**: Choose your ambiance—whether you prefer the depth of darkness or the clarity of light
+- **🌗 Dark/Light Mode**: Choose your ambiance—whether you prefer the depth of darkness or the clarity of light
-- **🌙 Customised Test Lengths**: 15, 30, 60-second or customised typing sessions to match your pace
+- **⏱️ Customised Test Lengths**: 15, 30, 60-second or customised typing sessions to match your pace
-- **📱 Fully Responsive**: Practice your craft on any device, anywhere
+- **📱 Fully Responsive**: Optimized for all screen sizes, with a tailored experience for mobile devices
 - **🎨 Beautiful UI**: Clean, distraction-free interface built with modern design principles and smooth animations

 ## 🖤 Meet Your Literary Mentors